yehia67/documentation/blueprints/0.1/tangle-certification/overview.md

 ## Demo

-Neither a demonstration of this application nor deployment instructions are  available at the moment.
+A demonstration is not available at the moment.

-However, the IOTA Foundation
+However, you can test the [Tangle certificate JavaScript library](root://utils/0.1/official/tangle-certificate/overview.md) that we built, using this blueprint.

 ## Additional resources